datavis-tech/topologica/README.md

 // First, define a function that accepts an options object as an argument. const b = ({a}) => a + 1;

-// Next, declare the dependencies of this function as an array of names. b.dependencies = ['a'];
+// Next, declare the inputs of this function as an array of names. b.inputs = ['a'];

 // Pass this function into the Topologica constructor. const dataflow = Topologica({ b });